 If you have been involved in a car accident, whether as an occupant of a vehicle or as a pedestrian or bicyclist, one fairly common injury is a cerebral contusion or what is commonly known as a brain bruise.
 Cerebral contusions are serious traumatic brain injuries and must be treated as such.
-Cerebral contusions can be misdiagnosed as a concussion because they share some similar characteristics.
+Cerebral contusions can be misdiagnosed as a concussions because they share some similar characteristics.
 In many instances the two injuries can occur together, however, the two injuries differ in several key aspects.
-At its most simplistic level a concussion is generalized microscopic bleeding in the brain while a cerebral contusion is a localized brain bruise with localized swelling.
+At its most simplistic level, a concussion is generalized microscopic bleeding in the brain while a cerebral contusion is a localized brain bruise with localized swelling.

 What is a Cerebral Contusion?